Abu-Hojayfa/Kilino-Server-side/README.md

 # Welcome to "Kilino" 💦🪓🌀

-This is a cleaning team site. who cleans your house, toilet, office etc.  [Live site](https://kilino.web.app/home).
+This is a cleaning team site. who cleans your house, toilet, office etc.

 ## Functionalities
 1. Successfully Added Admin Panel for both client and admin.